 By early June, La Viga will move to a bigger restaurant two blocks away which will serve more guests.
 In the meantime, chef Martinez says he is currently working on new concepts under the Latin cuisine influence.

 Read customer feedback: Customer reviews and ratings can give you insight into the business's reputation.
-Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
-Check the official website for more details.
-Confirm Business Location: Confirm the location using the provided Google map.
+Check Contact Details: Verify the phone numbers and email addresses listed.
+If available, visit the business's official website.
+Check Business Address: Double-check the business location using the Google map provided.

-Weather Conditions: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Weather Conditions: Look at the weather forecast for the area before you visit.
 Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.